tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/操作指南/实例生命周期/数据迁移概述/PHP连接示例_intl.md

 By default, TencentDB for MongoDB provides two user names "rwuser" and "mongouser" for the "MONGODB-CR" and "SCRAM-SHA-1" authentication methods respectively.
 The URI connection between these two authentication methods is different.
 For more information, see [Connection Example](https://cloud.tencent.com/doc/product/240/3563).

 In PHP, [two sets of drivers](https://docs.mongodb.com/ecosystem/drivers/php/) can be used to connect to and operate on MongoDB:
-- mongodb ([PHP official document](http://php.net/manual/en/set.mongodb.php)) - Recommended by MongoDB; PHP Version 5.4 or above is required.
+- mongodb ([PHP official document](http://php.net/manual/en/set.mongodb.php)) - Recommended by MongoDB.
+PHP Version 5.4 or above is required.
-- mongo ([PHP official document](http://php.net/manual/en/book.mongo.php)) - Older than mongodb; use version 1.6 if necessary.
+- mongo ([PHP official document](http://php.net/manual/en/book.mongo.php)) - Older than mongodb.
+Use version 1.6 if necessary.

 Below demonstrates how to connect to and perform read and write operations on TencentDB for MongoDB using the drivers mentioned above.